ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/index.rst

 Therefore, the number of measurement sets written by the *ingest pipeline* is tied down to the number of ranks running the  **MS Sink** task.
 The file name of the created measurement set can have a suffix added to distinguish between measurement sets written by different ranks.
 More than one file is usually required to increase the writing throughput.
-At the moment, all ranks always receive data (i.e. execute an appropriate **Source** task).
+By default, all ranks always receive data (i.e. execute an appropriate **Source** task).
 However, later down the processing chain, each rank can be activated and deactivated by special type tasks which rearrange the data flow and parallelisation.
 If the given rank is not active, data are not passed through the task chain for this rank.
 This can be used to inhibit data